containers/podman/docs/podman-run.1.md

 standard input.

 **--uidmap**=map
    UID map for the user namespace.
-Using this flag will run the container with user namespace enabled, unless the --userns=host flag is turned on.
+Using this flag will run the container with user namespace enabled.
+It conflicts with the `--userns` and `--subuidname` flags.

-   podman run --uidmap 0:30000:2000 --gidmap 0:30000:2000 fedora echo hello

-   This command maps UID 0-2000 inside the container to UID=30000-31999 on the host.
-Similarly it maps GID 0-2000 inside the container to GID=30000-31999 on the host.
+   The following example maps uids 0-2000 in the container to the uids 30000-31999 on the host and gids 0-2000 in the container to the gids 30000-31999 on the host.

 **--ulimit**=[]
     Ulimit options